How I Built The Most Viral Real Estate Brand On Facebook (From My Couch)

 Agents know what they signed up for—it’s part of the job to keep things moving from afar.
 That’s why most will set up coverage, pack the laptop, and mentally prepare to write an offer from a balcony with questionable Wi-Fi if needed.
 But even with all the prep, being miles away from a client in the middle of their home search can still be a little nerve-wracking.

-So if you want to be the kind of buyer who helps their agent actually relax (at least for an afternoon or two), here are seven things you can say before they head out.
+So if you want to be the kind of buyer who helps their agent actually relax (at least for an afternoon or two), here are six things you can say before they head out.

 And if you do find yourself popping into one, just remember: even if the listing agent offers to “go ahead and write it up,” it’s always best to reach out to your agent.